-There’s a host of top historical places to visit in Paris and among the very best are Les Invalides, Notre Dame and Sainte Chapelle.
-Other popular sites tend to include Pere Lachaise Cemetery, the Eiffel Tower and the Palace of Versailles.
+There’s a host of top historic places in Paris to explore.
+Among the very best are the world famous Musee du Louvre, the Eiffel Tower, and Sainte Chapelle.
+Other popular sites include Notre Dame, Les Invalides, and Pere Lachaise Cemetery.

 Les Invalides was originally built by the order of Louis XIV as a hospital and home for ailing soldiers.
 Following its initial construction, several further additions were made to Les Invalids, including a chapel in 1679 and the striking Dome Church or ‘Église du Dôme’, which incorporates the royal chapel built by Louis XIV and completed in 1706.
 Today, this iconic building is made up of several buildings and now stands as the largest complex of monuments in Paris, including its comprehensive military museum, Musée de l’Armée.
 Les Invalides operates numerous types of tours, including those specifically dealing with historical, cultural or artistic issues.
 There is even a tour dedicated entirely to Napoleon.
 The multimedia presentation on the life of Charles de Gaulle is also worth seeing.